PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

   - It's responsible for managing Docker containers.

 **Docker image**
-  - A Docker image is like a snapshot of your application.
-It contains all the files and dependencies needed to run your application.
+  - A Docker image is like a **snapshot of your application**.
+It contains all the **files and dependencies needed to run your application**.
 Think of it as a packaged-up version of your software that can be easily transported and run on any machine that has Docker installed.
 Images are built from a Dockerfile, which contains instructions on how to assemble the image.

 **Docker container**
-  - A Docker container is like a running instance of your application.
-It's created from a Docker image and contains everything needed to run your application, including the code, runtime, libraries, and dependencies.
-Containers are isolated environments, which means they run independently of the host system and other containers.
+  - A Docker container is like a running instance of your application. **It's created from a Docker image and contains everything needed to run your application, including the code, runtime, libraries, and dependencies.** Containers are isolated environments, which means they run independently of the host system and other containers.
 They're lightweight, portable, and can be easily moved between different environments.

 **Docker Registries**
-  - A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use, and Docker looks for images on Docker Hub by default.
+  - A Docker registry stores Docker images. **Docker Hub** is a public registry that anyone can use, and **Docker looks for images on Docker Hub by default**.
 You can even run your own private registry.
   - When you use the docker pull or docker run commands, Docker pulls the required images from your configured registry.
 When you use the docker push command, Docker pushes your image to your configured registry.

 # Docker Installation